rosenkrans/band-app/readme.md

 ## Features

-* Add, view, edit, and delete band
+* Add, view, edit, and delete a band
 * View list of bands
-* Add, view, edit, and delete gig
+* Add, view, edit, and delete a gig
 * View list of gigs
-* Add, view, edit, and delete member
+* Add, view, edit, and delete a member
 * View list of members
+* Add and remove images and video links

 ## ERD: